 - 3.1 The Property & Investment (P&I) team has been successful in continually improving energy performance in council owned homes to date improving housing quality by meeting the Decent Homes Standard and installing measures to reach an above national average for energy efficiency. - 3.2 However, there are risks and opportunities that the Energy Strategy aims to identify and tackle.
-Primarily, these are around: - Fuel poverty alleviation; - Understanding and responding to resident priorities; - Transformation of the energy sector; - New (2020) repairs and maintenance contract procurement; & - Short to long-term business planning, to ensure we invest in the assets in the most effective way. - 3.3 The Energy Strategy provides the basis for detailed consultation with residents and councillors to make informed choices about how we can modernise and be more energy efficient.

-3.4 The overarching aim is to reduce fuel poverty.
-The Energy Strategy does, however, take account of the Energy Trilemma; the challenge referring to Carbon emissions; Security of supply; and the Cost of energy, on the basis that acting on energy efficiency produces multiple positive outcomes.
+Primarily, these are around: - Fuel poverty alleviation; - Understanding and responding to resident priorities; - Transformation of the energy sector; - New (2020) repairs and maintenance contract procurement; & - Short to long-term business planning, to ensure we invest in the assets in the most effective way. - 3.3 The Energy Strategy provides the basis for detailed consultation with residents and housing leaders to make informed choices about how we can modernise and be more energy efficient. - 3.4 The overarching aim is to reduce fuel poverty.
+The Energy Strategy does, however, take account of the Energy Trilemma on the basis that acting on energy efficiency produces multiple positive outcomes.
 That is, by mitigating fuel poverty through energy efficiency, we will subsequently improve security of supply and reduce Carbon emissions (amongst other drivers).

-3.5 A twofold approach follows the aims:

-- Approach 1.
+- 3.5 A twofold approach follows the aims: - Approach 1.
 Technical Energy Efficiency to work towards compliance with legislation such as the Fuel Poverty regulations via repairs & maintenance; construction and infrastructure works & projects. - Approach 2.
-Lifestyle Energy Efficiency to mitigate the impacts of the cost of energy through access to fair pricing and energy saving advice.

-3.6 This will be delivered by:

-- 1. The HRA Asset Management, energy efficiency leads and Finance colleagues, to incorporate energy efficiency risks and opportunities into business planning; - 2.
+Lifestyle Energy Efficiency to mitigate the impacts of the cost of energy through access to fair pricing and energy saving advice. - 3.6 This will be delivered by: - 1.
+The HRA Asset Management, energy efficiency leads and finance colleagues, to incorporate energy efficiency risks and opportunities into business planning; - 2.
 Any new repairs and maintenance contracts to incorporate and/or enable opportunities to increase technical compliance; - 3.
-Technical Major Projects to be developed holistically, in-keeping with long-term asset business plan for the particular stock.
+Technical Major Projects to be developed holistically, in-keeping with longterm asset business plan for the particular stock.
 Projects could potentially be cross-directorate, through officer and/or external partnerships.
-Such project solutions may include energy generation and the potential deployment of a Special Purpose Vehicle where appropriate; - 4.
-Continue to support and develop lifestyle home energy efficiency projects & schemes where they provide value for money.
+Such project solutions may include energy generation and the deployment of a Special Purpose Vehicle where appropriate; - Continue to support and develop lifestyle home energy efficiency projects & schemes where they provide value for money.
 Links with wider council financial inclusion work-streams also to be supported; - 5.
 Work towards home energy efficiency advice (services, contacts, referrals etc.) to be fully incorporated into current and any developing council communications, as a permanent fixture, where value for money; - 6.
-Work with residents to incorporate their priorities on energy performance wherever possible.

-3.7 The body of the report describes:

-- Opportunities that are currently being developing and/or delivered; - Proposed next steps and timings to take the strategy forward and support business planning and delivery; - Key findings from the research undertaken, which forms the evidence hase: - Multiple drivers, or benefits, that energy efficiency measures and advice bring: - National and local strategic context, including duty and compliance; - The current performance of the HRA and what can be done. - 3.8 Specific projects relating to achieving the aims & objectives will be brought to Committee as required.
+Work with residents to incorporate their priorities on energy performance wherever possible. - 3.7 The body of the report describes: - Opportunities that officers are currently developing and/or delivering; - Next steps and timings to take the strategy forward and support business planning and delivery; - Key findings from the research undertaken, which forms the evidence base; - Multiple drivers, or benefits, that energy efficiency measures and advice bring; - National and local strategic context, including duty and compliance; - The current performance of the HRA and what can be done. - 3.8 Specific projects relating to achieving the aims & objectives will be brought to committee as required.